ecdye/macSubtitleOCR/README.md

 > [!IMPORTANT]
 > This project requires Swift 6 to compile and run correctly.
 > This project also requires FFmpeg to be installed on your system.
+> Currently only arm64 is supported, PR adding support welcome.

 To build macSubtitleOCR, follow these steps: